Edric-Matwiejew/more_with_bash/README.md

 Where `ls` (list files) is the verb, `-A` (list everything but `.` and `..`) is the adverb and `~/` (the user home directory) is the object.

-A Unix-like command is a small program that reads an input string from `stdin` (standard in) and returns an output string to `stdout` (standard output).
-This predictable behaviour allows for the output of one command to be piped to the input of another.
+**Command line utilities** (or just commands) are a small programs designed for use in a command-line **shell**.
+When executed, they read input data from the **stdin** (standard in) **data stream** and returns an output the **stdout** (standard output) **data stream**.
+This predictable behaviour allows for the output of one command to be **piped** to the input of another.

+## 4. Data Streams

+A data streams transfer data (usually text) from a source (file, device or program) to an outflow in another.

+When a BASH session starts, it creates three default data streams which are each assigned an integer file handle (remember, everything is a file).

+- **stdin** (file handle 0):    The standard input data stream, most often takes input from the keyboard.

+- **stdout** (file handle 1):      The standard output data stream.
+Passes data to the display by default.

+- **stderr** (file handle 2):    The standard error data stream.
+Passes data to the display by default.

+Data streams created by BASH.

+The `read` command takes input from stdin.

+    read
+    This is to stdin

+ Command-line utilities output to stdout:

+    ls -A .

+    total 3
+    drwxr-xr-x.
+1 edric edric    0 Nov  5 23:05 Videos
+    drwxr-xr-x.
+1 edric edric 3058 Nov 18 18:38 Downloads
+    drwxr-xr-x.
+1 edric edric   24 Nov 19 21:32 software

+Unless they encounter an error:

+    ls -A nonexistant

+The above returns the error:

+    ls: cannot access 'nonexistent': No such file or directory

+Which is printed to stderr.

+The pipe command `|`, passes stdout to another command and `|&` pipes stderr and stdout to stdin (this can help with debugging).

+To redirect stdout:

+To redirect and append:

+    df -h >> diskusage.txt

+More generally, `&[FILE HANDLE FROM]>[FILE HANDLE TO]` redirects the data stream with [FILE HANDLE FROM] to [FILE HANDLE TO].

+For instance, to redirect stderr to stdout:

+    ls -A nonexistant 2>&1

+The `&` before the `1` is important, without it is ambiguous as to wether we are referencing a file named "1".

+Data can be sent to a command by redirecting stdin (though this is not very common):

+    command < input.txt

+To discard the output of a datastream we can redirect it to`\dev\null`, which discards all data written to it.

+    command > /dev/null

+It's possible to open addition file descriptors, but stdin, stdout and stderr are usually sufficiant.

+## 1.4.
+Why BASH?

+BASH is a scripting language.
+Scripting languages are programming languages that manipulate or automate exisitng systems.
+For BASH this is the Unix file system, the input and output of command line utilities and  **environment variables** that  control the behaviours of software.

+Python is a high-level programming language that can be used as a scripting language.
+However, for operation on files, BASH is often faster and requires fewer lines of code.
+For more complex tasks, Python is a better choice as it is more flexible and easier to maintain.

+> As a rule-of-thumb, BASH is a good choice for 'set and forget' scripts with fewer than 100 lines.

-## 2. Implementing the 'del' command.
+## 2. Implementing the `del` command.

 The remove command,

     rm [FILE]

 deletes the target `[FILE]` permanently.
-Great if you meant it- not so great otherwise.
+Great if you meant it - not so great otherwise.

-In this workshop, we will develop a user-defined  'del' command that:
+In portion of the workshop, we'll develop a user-defined `del` command that:

-1. Sends target FILES(s) to a hidden 'recycle bin' directory '.recycle_bin':
+1. Sends target FILES(s) to a hidden directory, `.recycle_bin`.

 	del [FILE(s)]

 2. When passed the -l option lists the N most recently 'recycled' files:

-	del -lN
+	del -l [N]

 3. When passed the -u option undoes the N most recent 'recycles':

-	del -uN
+	del -u [N]

-Where '-l' and '-u' are options and 'N' is an integer value.
+Where `-l` and `-u` are options and `N` is an integer value.

-## 3. BASH Scripts and BASH Script Arguments
+## 6. BASH Scripts and BASH Script Arguments

 A BASH script is a text file containing lines of BASH compatible commands.
-These scripts start with a "shebang" and the path to the BASH interpreter:
+These scripts start with a *shebang* and the path to the BASH interpreter:

 	#!/bin/bash

-When given the needed file permissions, we can execute the script like any other program using the './' command.

 BASH scripts accept an arbitrary number of whitespace delimited input arguments.
 These are accessed from within the BASH script like so:

-* $0, 	the script (or function) name.
+* `$0`, 	        The script (or function) name.
-* $N, 	the Nth arguments.
+* `$N`, 	        The Nth argument.
-* $#, 	the number of variables passed to the script (or function).
+* `$#`, 	        The number of variables passed to the script (or function).
-* $* and $@,	all of the positional arguments.
+* `$*` and `$@`,	All of the positional arguments.

-Where '$*' expands to a single string and '$@' expands to a sequence of strings.
+Where `$*` expands to a single string and `$@` expands to a sequence of strings.

 ___